You are here: Infothek - Consequences of long-term high blood pressure - Sudden cardiac death

 • An arrhythmia mechanism.

-In about 80 percent of cases the underlying structural heart disease is coronary artery disease (CAD).
-This may not have been known beforehand.
+In about 80 percent of cases the underlying structural heart disease is CAD (coronary artery disease).
+This may not have been known previously.
 It can be chronic CAD or an acute heart attack.
-This is where high blood pressure comes into play again, as it is the biggest risk factor for CAD.
+This brings us back to high blood pressure, which is the biggest risk factor for CAD.

-In 10 to 15 percent of cases there is a cardiomyopathy that is not due to CAD.
+In 10 to 15 percent of cases there is a heart muscle disease (cardiomyopathy) that is not caused by CAD.

-Transient triggers can include changes in electrolytes (blood salts), lack of oxygen, drugs, electrical injury, but also stress or a strong vagotonic reaction or vagus nerve stimulation, and similar factors.
+Temporary triggers can include, for example, electrolyte disturbances (changes in blood salts), lack of oxygen (hypoxia), drugs, an electrical shock, but also stress or a strong vagal reaction (vagus nerve stimulation), and similar factors.

-Arrhythmia mechanisms are defects or problems in the hearts conduction system that disrupt the hearts normal activity.
+Arrhythmia mechanisms refer to faults or problems in the heart's electrical conduction system that disturb the heart's regular action.

-Often the cardiac event begins with a ventricular tachycardia.
-That means one or both ventricles beat too fast, which then degenerates into ventricular fibrillation.
-The heart can no longer pump blood into the circulation.
+The cardiac event often begins with ventricular tachycardia.
+That means one or both ventricles beat too fast, which can then progress to ventricular fibrillation.
+The heart is then no longer able to pump blood into the circulation.
 As a result, no oxygen is delivered to the cells.
-This leads to asystole: the heart stops.
-In rarer cases, asystole develops from bradycardia a too slow heart rate.
+This is followed by asystole: the heart stops.
+In rarer cases, asystole develops from bradycardia a too-slow heart rate.

 Ventrikulõre Tachykardie/ Kammerflimmern